betaflight/betaflight/docs/Failsafe.md

 ### `nav_rth_abort_threshold`

-If the craft increases its distance from the home position by this amount of centimeters using the position where the failsafe was initially triggered as reference, RTH procedure is aborted and an emergency landing is initiated.
-It's meant to avoid flyaways due to navigation issues or too strong wind.
+If the craft increases its distance from the point the failsafe was triggered first by this amount, RTH procedure is aborted and an emergency landing is initiated.
+It's meant to avoid flyaways due to navigation issues, like strong winds.

 ### `nav_rth_allow_landing`